Advertiser Disclosure

 The most effective no-fee cash back setup isn't one card — it's two.
 Here's how it works: you use a category card for your top one or two spending areas (the categories where it earns a higher rate), and a flat-rate card for everything else.
 Both cards have no annual fee, so the combination costs you nothing to hold year-round.

 The result is a higher effective earn rate across your total spending than either card could deliver alone.
 You're capturing the bonus rate where it matters most and not leaving money on the table on the rest.
+Of course, this only works if you pay in full each month — carrying a balance wipes out cash back gains through interest charges and can even cost you your grace period.
+If you have ever lost your grace period by carrying a balance, here's How Do You Get Your Credit Card Grace Period Back?.

 What to Watch Out For With No Annual Fee Cash Back Cards